Hassan II Mosque

 With 11 days, there is room to breathe.
 Days don't feel rushed.
 You have time to linger at Volubilis until the light turns gold, to get genuinely lost in Fes's medina, to spend your Sahara morning watching a sunrise rather than checking out.
 Your private driver and licensed local guides handle every logistic — you handle the wonder.

 Start and finish anywhere.
 The route below is the most popular Casablanca round-trip — but every itinerary is built around your flights.
 Want to fly into Marrakech and out of Fes?
-Or arrive Casablanca and depart Tangier?
-Just tell us your dates and arrival/departure cities, and we'll resequence the days to match.
+Tell us your dates and arrival/departure cities, and we'll resequence the days.

 Marrakech · medina lantern soukSix unmissable moments